 Step Action 1 Open the diagram containing the Class or Interface for which to generate code.
-2 Right-click on the required Class or Interface and select the 'Code Engineering Generate Code' option, or press F11.
+2 Click on the required Class or Interface and select the 'Code > Source Code > Generate > Generate Single Element' ribbon option, or press F11.
 The 'Generate Code' dialog displays, through which you can control how and where your source code is generated.
 3 In the 'Path' field, click on the button and select a path name for your source code to be generated to.
 4 In the 'Target Language' field, click on the drop-down arrow and select the language to generate; this becomes the permanent option for that Class, so change it back if you are only doing one pass in another language.
 5 Click on the Advanced button.
-The 'Object Options' dialog displays, providing subsets of the 'Source Code Engineering' and code language options pages on the 'Options' dialog.
+The 'Object Options' dialog displays, providing subsets of the 'Source Code Engineering' and code language options pages on the 'Preferences' dialog.
 6 Set any custom options (for this Class alone), then click on the Close button to return to the 'Generate Code' dialog.
-7 If you are generating Java, C++, C# or C code, the 'Use the New Statemachine Template' option displays with the checkbox selected.
-If you want to use the Legacy Statemachine code generation templates, deselect the checkbox.
-8 In the 'Import(s) / Header(s)' fields, type any import statements, #includes or other header information.
+7 In the 'Import(s) / Header(s)' fields, type any import statements, #includes or other header information.
 Note that in the case of Visual Basic this information is ignored; in the case of Java the two import text boxes are merged; and in the case of C++ the first import text area is placed in the header file and the second in the body (.cpp) file.
-9 Click on the Generate button to create the source code.
-10 When complete, click on the View button to see what has been generated.
-Note that you should set up your default viewer/editor for each language type first; you can also set up the default editor on the 'Code Editors' page of the 'Options' dialog ('Tools Options Source Code Engineering Code Editors').
+8 Click on the Generate button to create the source code.
+9 When complete, click on the View button to see what has been generated.
+Note that you should set up your default viewer/editor for each language type first; you can also set up the default editor on the 'Code Editors' page of the 'Preferences' dialog ('Start > View > Preferences > Source Code Engineering > Code Editors').